Read an overview on bankruptcy and how it works here.

 Being forced into bankruptcy by creditors is more difficult

-It means it is now very difficult for a creditor to force you into bankruptcy until after 24 September 2020.
-Effectively, it gives you six months to decide on a plan to manage your serious financial difficulty.
+It means it is now very difficult for a creditor to force you into bankruptcy until after 31 December 2020.
+Effectively, it gives you a number of months to decide on a plan to manage your serious financial difficulty.
 It may mean you can avoid bankruptcy.

 However, if a bankruptcy notice was served on you before 25 March 2020 then you will still only have 21 days to comply with the bankruptcy notice.
 If you have not complied within the 21 days then the creditor can take further action at any time.
 If this is the case seek legal advice immediately.